 However, this can be very dangerous in so many ways – one could be that the root user might enter a wrong command and breaks the whole system or an attacker gets access to a root user account and takes control of the whole system and who knows what he/she can possibly do.

-Based upon this background, in Ubuntu and its derivatives, the root user account is locked by default, regular users (system administrators or not) can only gain super user privileges by using the
+Based upon this background, in Ubuntu and Ubuntu derivatives, the root user account is locked by default, regular users (system administrators or not) can only gain superuser privileges by using the sudo command.